 At the beginning of the year, I go over some basic school rules.
 After a few weeks of school, we then revisit the rules and this time the students get to come up with the rules.
 Scary I know!
 However, they came up with SO many rules, I had to cut them off LOL!
 I like that their rules are in kid language and things that they really find important to make our classroom run smoother.
 We decided as a class if we should put the rule on the poster or not. #12 says don’t lie (looks like he) Don’t you love rule #10 🙂

 Creating a family atmosphere is very important!
 Unfortunately sometimes our students spend more time with us and their classmates, than their own family.
 It’s important that they feel welcome, comfortable, and loved.
-Grab this FREE worksheet so your students can interview each other and get to know one another better!
+Grab this FREE new friend interview worksheet so your students can interview each other and get to know one another better!
 This will be a great ice breaker for the first week of school!